Martin Klammer (department head)

 A reading and writing course in the art of the personal essay.
 Reading will survey the genre, examining essays from a variety of periods and kinds.
 Writing will include some larger pieces and attention to matters of craft such as voice, tone, and patterns of development, which will help students cultivate a personal style.

-Literature invites us into experiences and worlds both familiar and strange.
-This course introduces students to the appreciation and analysis of literature through close reading, discussing, and writing about literary texts from renowned classics to hidden gems.
-An introduction to the English major, the course is open to any student who wishes to cultivate perceptive reading and writing while expanding his or her imaginative world.
+Literature invites us into experiences and worlds familiar and strange.
+This course introduces students to careful reading, to discussion, and to writing about literature: both classics and little-known treasures.
+The course is open to any student wishing to cultivate perceptive reading and writing.

 A study of writing by selected Africana women writers from Africa, the Caribbean, the United States and elsewhere in the African diaspora.
 Topics may vary by geographic region or theme.
-(Same as AFRS 240, WGST 240)
+(Same as AFRS 240 and IDS 240)

 A survey of African-American literature with special attention to the intersection of race, class, and gender as writers engage with the struggle to achieve the democratic promises of freedom, justice and equality.
 Primary emphasis will be on literature written since 1920 when the Harlem Renaissance began.
 Includes authors such as Frederick Douglass, Harriet Jacobs, Langston Hughes, Richard Wright, Zora Neale Hurston, Ralph Ellison, James Baldwin, Alice Walker, and Toni Morrison.
-(Same as AFRS 251, WGST 251)
+(Same as AFRS 251 and IDS 251)

 For four centuries Shakespeare has been celebrated as the greatest writer in English.
 This course will help students more fully understand the power of his plays, both as literature for reading and scripts for performance.
 Reading plays in each major type (comedies, tragedies, and histories; typically seven to eight plays), we will explore such topics as language, moral vision, gender, politics, and historical context.
 Students will have the opportunity to explore their interpretations in writing and by staging a scene.